adrienbailliard/xrpl-trading-bot/docs/architecture.md

 It:
 + Initializes all core components
 + Listens for network events
-+ Processes transactions both before and after they are validated
++ Processes transactions before and after validation

 ## ⚙️ Core Components

 `Node.ts`

-This class manages the connection.
+This class manages the connection to the XRP Ledger.
 It:
 + Communicates with the XRP Ledger
 + Subscribes to relevant streams
-+ Monitors the server synchronization
++ Monitors server synchronization

 `Wallet.ts`

-This class represents a wallet.
+This class represents an individual wallet.
 It:
-+ Retrieve wallet information
++ Retrieves wallet information
 + Monitors and updates balances
-+ Manages offers
++ Manages offers and executes trades
-+ Executes trades

 `Market.ts`

-This class represents a market.
+This class represents a trading market.
 It:
 + Calculates and updates key market data
 + Tracks XRP Ledger wallet balances